 Email-based affiliate attribution works regardless of platform or browser, and does not depend on the link used by the customer to reach your product page.

-In the Transaction report, the Commission Attribution column shows what method was used to make the affiliate attribution (HopLink, email-based affiliate attribution, or a new or existing Lifetime Commission).
-For example:
+In the Transaction Reporting section, the Commission Attribution column shows what method was used to make the affiliate attribution.

-Other methods of affiliate attribution, such as HopLinks or Lifetime Commissions, take precedence over email-based affiliate attribution.
+Other methods of affiliate attribution, such as HopLinks, take precedence over email-based affiliate attribution.
 For example, if you associate a potential customer's email address with Affiliate A, but the customer follows a HopLink from Affiliate B, then Affiliate B receives the commission.

 To use email-based affiliate attribution, you must first enable the feature, then link the affiliate's account nickname with one or more customer email addresses.